atharva-sardar02/ad-mint-ai/docs/PRD.md

 - System shall update timeline to show merged clip as single entity

 **FR-029: Editor Save and Export**
-- System shall allow users to save editing changes without exporting
+- System shall allow users to save editing changes without exporting.
+- System shall treat each manual save as a **versioned editor state** that can be reopened later from the gallery with full timeline and clip data intact.
-- System shall create new video version when exporting edited video
+- System shall create a new video version when exporting from any saved editor state, without overwriting previous exports.
-- System shall preserve original video for comparison
+- System shall preserve original generated media and prior versions for comparison.
-- System shall track editing history for undo/redo functionality
+- System shall track editing history for undo/redo functionality within a given editor session.
-- System shall export edited video in same format and quality as original
+- System shall export edited video in the same format and quality as the underlying source clips.

+**FR-036 (New): Clip-Level Regeneration and Gap Filling**
+- System shall support **clip-level** AI regeneration rather than only regenerating entire final videos.
+- Given a timeline where the user trims or deletes part of a clip, the system shall allow the user to request generation of a **new clip** to fill the resulting gap:
+  - The new clip shall match the gap’s duration and aspect ratio.
+  - The user may provide a local prompt (or reuse scene-level/hero-frame prompts) to describe the replacement content.
+  - The system shall reuse applicable coherence settings (e.g., seed control, IP-Adapter) so the new clip fits visually with neighboring clips.
+- System shall track regenerated clips as distinct assets linked to the editor state and generation history, not as a brand new standalone video.

 ### 8.5 Video Quality Optimization